kubernetes-sigs/blob-csi-driver/deploy/example/e2e_usage.md

   csi:
     driver: blob.csi.azure.com
     # make sure volumeid is unique for every storage blob container in the cluster
-    # the # character is reserved for internal use, the / character is not allowed
     volumeHandle: account-name_container-name
     volumeAttributes:
       containerName: EXISTING_CONTAINER_NAME